Health Data: Snapshot review of research activity and key investments

-A new report published today by the Medical Research Council provides a map of health data research across the UK (as of October 2017), detailing key activities and major investments made by UK public funders, government, charities and universities from across the country.
+A new report published today by the Medical Research Council (MRC) provides a map of health data research across the UK (as of October 2017), detailing key activities and major investments made by UK public funders, government, charities and universities from across the country.

 The report – Mapping the Landscape of UK Health Data Research and Innovation – acts as an important benchmark to help advise funder strategy, prevent duplication of effort and encourage collaboration in the informatics sector, both within the field and for external stakeholders.